Epicer12/CSA_Smart_Campus_API/README.md

 ## Data Persistence Note

-This API uses **in-memory storage** via `ConcurrentHashMap` as required by the coursework specification.
+This API uses **in-memory storage** via synchronized `LinkedHashMaps` as required by the coursework specification.
 All data is lost when the server restarts.
 No database is used.

 ---